Baratza Forte Grinder AP vs Baratza Forte BG Comparison Table

 This would normally be a key component of our Baratza Forte grinder review, but in this case, there’s not much to say, because both models feature the same 10-ounce bean hopper, and both can make use of the extension modules (sold separately), which increase overall capacity to 18 ounces.

 There are some differences in grinding speed.
-The Forte AP can do espresso grinds at 2g/second, and Press grinds at as high as 3.7g/second, while the Baratza Forte BG coffee grinder can’t handle espresso grinds at all, does Aeropress grinds at 1.2g/second, and press grinds at 2.4g/second.
+The Baratza Forte AP grinder can do espresso grinds at 2g/second, and Press grinds at as high as 3.7g/second, while the Baratza Forte BG can’t handle espresso grinds at all, does Aeropress grinds at 1.2g/second, and press grinds at 2.4g/second.

 Again, we give the nod to the AP here.
 Not only is it faster overall, but it can do things (espresso grind) that the BG simply cannot.
 If you’re not offering espresso-based drinks at your place of business, this won’t matter, but if you want the option to do so, then of these two, the AP is the grinder you want.